steaming-hot/steaming-hot/README.md

 - [Metacritic](https://www.metacritic.com/) for metacritic scores.

 See ``./Data Scraping and Cleaning`` for how we scraped the data.
+- The file `SteamCharts.csv` contains monthly data during July 2012 to April 2021 of the monthly number of players.
+- The file `AllData.csv` contains game features, together with the max and mean of 'Avg_Players' and the max and mean of 'Peak_Players'.
 We are not able to upload all the data, as some of them exceeds the upload limit.
 Please email the team members to request acess to more data.
-- The file `SteamCharts.csv` contains monthly data during July 2012 to April 2021 of the monthly number of players.
-- The file `AllData.csv` contains game features, together with the max and mean of 'Avg_Players' and the max and mean of 'Peak_Players'

 # Exploratory Data Analysis